agude/agude.github.io/_drafts/2022-11-10-switrs_pedestrian_incidents_by_date.md

 [fatalities_post]: {% post_url 2021-07-19-switrs_covid_19_lockdown_fatal_traffic_collisions %}
 [toyota_post]: {% post_url 2021-09-27-switrs_ford_vs_toyota_during_covid_19 %}

-This time I am going to look at the most vulnerable road users: pedestrians.
+So with all the new data, I wanted to look at the most vulnerable road users: pedestrians.

 As per usual, the Jupyter notebook used to perform this analysis can be found [here][notebook] ([rendered on Github][rendered]).